 How do societies decide what to produce, how much of each commodity to produce, who consumes what and how consumption patterns vary over time?
 How do individuals make decisions on their education, their work, on where they live, on how much of each good to consume, on how much to save and on how the savings are invested?
 What determines prices, exchange rates, interest rates and the level of inflation?
 How does the globalization of the Canadian economy affect various sectors of the Canadian economy?

 Economics students learn about these and many other issues central to the well-being of societies.
 Some economists focus on understanding why certain events occur; some try to devise and study economic policies that make a society better off, and yet others are involved in development of theoretical and statistical tools of analysis.
-Here is a wealth of further information about the study of economics.
+A wealth of further information about the study of economics can be found on the American Economic Association's website.

 An Economics education at McGill University may be pursued either in a non-mathematical and more flexible manner within the framework of our Majors concentration programs or in a more mathematical fashion within the framework of our Honours programs.